I'm a student, aspiring developer, programmer, and maker.

 I know Autodesk Fusion 360 & Inventor; I am also SolidWorks certified in mechanical design at the level of Associate (CSWA).
-I also know Arduino basics and I used to do some basic digital/analog electronics (for example I built a line-following robot and I'm familiar with H-bridge circuits, etc.).
+I also know Arduino basics and basic digital/analog electronics (for example I built a line-following robot and I'm familiar with H-bridge circuits, etc.).

 Check out my portfolio page to see some of my projects.

 This is a list of projects I've worked on.
 More coming soon...